 Although the temptation of Jesus in the wilderness may be explained by the lust of the flesh, lust of the eyes, and the pride of life, there is a deeper meaning here that we must not overlook.

 Jesus was tempted to use:

-- 1. His power to satisfy self, to minister to Himself - 2.
-His power as a sign of His power, to display His power for show only - 3.
-Worldly means to gain power
+- 1. His power to satisfy self, to minister to Himself

+- 2. His power simply to make a show of it

+- 3. Worldly means to gain power